Travel Packing List

 Travel Tip: I never use mine in public, doing so is telling the world where your stash is.

 Okay it's not a big thing.
 But do divide your cash up.
 A backup note or two in each backpack, and cash in both wallets.
 Hide one well, and keep the other close.
-In the event of a robbery hand over the one with less in it, a useful place to keep expired cards.
+In the event of a robbery hand over the one with less in it.
+It's also useful place to keep expired cards.

 Robbery's are usually fast and handing something over might reduce a pat down.